Updated: Jan 3

 Hiring practices, including outreach and interviewing, vary widely depending on the company.
 Any intervention should consider these differences and be tailored to meet the specific company’s unique structure.

 Adopting a Design Thinking approach can help leverage employer expertise and identify new hiring strategies to include justice-involved youth in talent acquisition processes.

-The Employer Framework offers a guide for employers to evaluate and adapt their hiring practices and to strategize on potential inclusive talent solutions.
+The Employer Framework offers a guide for employers to evaluate, adapt their hiring practices and strategize on potential inclusive talent solutions.

 This Framework is based on the Design Thinking method and our project findings, and was developed with the goal of accelerating employment opportunities for justice-involved youth.
 As current events reveal longstanding racial inequities in the market and corporations risk losing access to the next generation of diverse talent, this framework is intended to assist employers in:

 Examining current diversity, equity and inclusion (DEI) approaches and opportunities to expand their impact by investing in inclusive talent solutions and hiring strategies;